This article looks at off-site SEO – ways to get links to, and shares of, your website.

-As you follow and get to know the blogger and other regular readers you can start adding comments to articles they write.
+As you find good blogs and follow them, you can get to know the blogger and other regular readers by adding comments to articles they write.

-Don’t trot out meaningless comments just to get a link – many bloggers don’t approve these types of comments (I don’t) so your effort, small though it is, will have been wasted.
+Don’t trot out meaningless comments just to get your name out there – many bloggers don’t approve these types of comments (I don’t) so your effort, small though it is, will have been wasted.

 Comment when an article grabs you and you have something worthwhile to add.
-A good, insightful comment will be approved and will attract readers to your site.
+A good, insightful comment will be approved and will start to attract readers to your site.

-A WealthyDragon top tip: use the URL field (when filling in your details) to add a link to a relevant article on your site rather than your home page.
+A WealthyDragon top tip: use the URL field (when filling in your details in the comment form) to add a link to a relevant article on your site rather than your home page.

-If the article is relevant to the one you’re commenting on your chances of provoking some reciprocal comments on your site are greatly improved.
+If the article is relevant to the one you’re commenting on your chances of provoking a visit from readers of that post are greatly improved.

 All that said, my experience has been that people comment less on blogs now than they used to, because they’re moving the conversation to the social media sites.

-Guest posting is another way of building links from sites that you know and respect.
+Guest posting is another way of building connections with sites that you know and respect.